Robust Empirical Risk Minimization with Tolerance: Tolerant PAC learning for Regular Hypothesis Classes

-One important example is hypothesis classes with relatively smooth manifolds as decision boundaries.
+One important type of classifiers satisfying this condition are hypothesis classes with relatively smooth manifolds as decision boundaries.
 In particular, the parameter $\alpha$ can be tied to the smoothness measure of a manifold known as its \textit{reach}.

 \begin{defn} Let $M$ be a closed manifold embedded in $\reals^d$.
 The \textbf{reach} of $M$ is the largest $\alpha > 0$ such that for all $x \in \reals^d$, if $||x - M|| \leq \alpha$, then $x$ has a unique nearest neighbor in $M$. \end{defn}